Tomsk

-Tomsk (Томск, [tomsk]) is a city and the administrative center of Tomsk Oblast in Russia, located on the Tom River.
-Population:
+Tomsk (Томск, [tomsk]) is a city and the administrative center of Tomsk Oblast in Russia, on the Tom River.
+Population: 544,566 (2025);

 Founded in 1604, Tomsk is one of the oldest cities in Siberia.
-The city is a notable educational and scientific center with six state universities consisting of over 100,000 students, including Tomsk State University, the oldest university in Siberia.
+It has six universities, with over 100,000 students, including Tomsk State University, the oldest university in Siberia.

+Etymology

+The city is named after the Tom River, whose name may derive either from the Ket word toom ("river") or from the Russian word tyomny ("dark").